 The AAT recently determined that a charity can be a public benevolent institution (with a purpose of relieving poverty) where that charity pursues its purpose by way of a holistic range of education, advocacy and lobbying activities designed to elicit financial commitments and policy changes from governments and philanthropists.
 This represents a large shift from the current practice.
 Find out more

 CLAANZ 2021 conference: Government and the Sector

-5 August 2021 – Melbourne, online and with nodes in Sydney, Brisbane and Perth, and Auckland, Wellington and Christchurch in New Zealand
+5 August 2021 – online in Australia, and with nodes in Auckland, Wellington and Christchurch in New Zealand

 NFP Researcher Network - Research Engagement Panel Discussion